Sign In / Sign Out

 Mentors are the providers of this learning.
 By working closely with one or more mentors do students learn the subtleties of this reasoning process.
 Students learn how to think like a scholar but also how this manifests itself in one’s life.
 Mentors serve as stimuli to prod students to move beyond viewing knowledge as something to be collected and gathered from others, to something that is active and created by oneself.
 The process of struggling with content together with a mentor is one of the most impactful experiences in life.
 The mentor serves to help the student approach and engage in difficult processes but also supports the student in this process.
 I see quality mentorship as the skillful balance of challenge and support.
 Too much challenge or support results in no learning.
 The goal is to help students work with complex material.
 This can obviously be very difficult and threatening in some cases.
 The mentor’s job is to present material that is just a little out of the grasp of the student such that the student is motivated to struggle with it until it is understood.
 Too much challenge serves to stymie the student.
 The mentor thus needs to balance the amount of challenge with an appropriate amount of support.
 This support can take the form of emotional support for the student but it does not have to be this alone.
 Support varies by student.
 Some students find working on a team supportive because they can share experiences while others find this more threatening.
 A key aspect of mentoring is thus to gain a good understanding of the student to know the unique challenges and supports for each.
 A common example is structure.
 Beginning students often require a good deal of structure in the tasks undertaken.
 This structure provides some support as it details what is to be done.
 If a task is well laid out for the beginning student, then he or she is more likely to be able to work it though.
 However, for an advanced student, structure may deter learning as there is not enough challenge to think differently and too much support in the familiar process.

 My specific area is counseling psychology, a field of applied psychology.
 Applied psychology is unique in that it is both a training for practice as well as research.
-The scientist practitioner is the model I endorse for our graduates.
+The scientist-practitioner is the model I endorse for our graduates.
 Each graduate should be skilled in applying the scientific approach to practice and also to using practice to enable better research.
-However, the pragmatics of the employment setting dictate that students must choose one of these two emphases.
-Students define themselves as primarily clinicians or a researchers and they often assume that the education process is different in these two tracks.
+However, the pragmatics of the employment setting dictates that students must choose one of these two emphases.
+Students define themselves as primarily clinicians or researchers and they often assume that the education process is different in these two tracks.

 Graduate education is an exciting time for students.
 There are a wealth of opportunities and the students that embrace these experience a learning that will form the basis of future thinking.
 It is a rare opportunity that we grant to a small number of students and I am honored to be a part of it.